eduguy/CPSC-210-Personal-Project/README.md

 the gym for the first time, and whenever I go to a different gym, I find the selection of climbs daunting.
 I think an application that could sort climbs and provide a map of where they are in the gym would be useful to newcomers.

+##User Stories

+As a user, I want to be able to sort climbs in terms of their difficulty to find one that suits me.

+As a user, I want to be able to sort climbs by their style of climbing to find one that suits me.

+As a user, I want to be able to see which climbs would improve my skill in a given aspect of climbing.

+As a user, I want to be able to locate climbs in a large gym easily.

+As a user, I want to be able to track climbs that I have already completed.

+As a user, I want to be able to mark climbs that I want to do at a later point in time.